How to Act, Dress, and Speak Like a Lady

 When eating out at a restaurant, a lady eats with her mouth closed and knows the correct dining etiquette.
-The You Tube clip above on the right shows you how.
+The You Tube clip below shows you how.

 A Lady and Money

 A lady aims to be financially independent and have a healthy financial life.
-There are various ways that she can achieve this such as:
+Generally, she:

 - Pays herself first.
-Each payday, take 10% of your pay and deposit it into a savings or investment account.
-Over time, this money will grow into a nice nest egg.
+Each payday, she takes 10% of her pay and deposits it into a savings or investment account to create a nest egg.

-- Lives within her means - Lives on the remaining 90%.
+- Lives within her means on the remaining 90%.